Luna-Xue/xueshannon.github.io/index.md

 ## <img src="../img/contact.png" height="50px"> Contact

 ```
 Email: xxue2[at]stevens[dot]edu
-Phone:
+Phone: (TBD)
 ```

 ## <img src="../img/career.png" height="50px"> About Me
-My research focuses on advancing wireless communication by integrating Artificial Intelligence (AI) and Machine Learning (ML) with 5G, Sub-6G, NextG, and beyond.
-I specialize in enhancing security and efficiency in next-generation networks through Physical Layer Security (PLS), millimeter wave (mmWave) sensing, and AI-driven techniques.
+ am an Assistant Professor in the Department of Electrical and Computer Engineering at the University of Hawaiʻi at Mānoa.
+My research lies at the intersection of wireless communication, cybersecurity, and artificial intelligence.
+Specifically, I focus on designing secure, intelligent, and efficient wireless systems for 5G, Sub-6G, NextG, and beyond.

+My work integrates AI/ML-driven methodologies with advanced wireless techniques such as Physical Layer Security (PLS), millimeter-wave (mmWave) sensing, and Integrated Sensing and Communication (ISAC) to enable real-time, contactless, and privacy-preserving applications.
+I also explore distributed IoT systems secured by confidential computing, as well as Open Radio Access Networks (O-RAN) with a focus on AI-native RAN architecture, security hardening, and standardization.

-Currently, I work on Integrated Sensing and Communication (ISAC) for real-time, contactless applications and privacy-preserving distributed IoT systems using confidential computing.
-Additionally, I explore innovations in O-RAN networks, focusing on AI/ML workflows, security challenges, and standardization.
-My goal is to improve the resilience, reliability, and trustworthiness of future wireless networks, ensuring secure and intelligent connectivity.
+My overarching goal is to enhance the resilience, trustworthiness, and intelligence of future wireless networks, enabling scalable, secure, and adaptive connectivity.

 I received my Bachelor's Degree from [Jilin University](https://www.jlu.edu.cn/), department of [Communication Engineering](https://dce.jlu.edu.cn/).
 Then I finished my Master's Degree at [Stevens Institute of Technology](https://www.stevens.edu/), department of Electrical Engineering.
 I joined [AISecLab](https://www.stevens.edu/icns-center-for-innovative-computing-and-networked-systems/aiseclab) at SIT, and been supervised by Prof. Shucheng Yu.

 ## 🔍 Research Interests